-As a student, making a study timetable will give you an effective time management strategy and allow you to succeed at University in 2020.
+As a student, making a study timetable will give you an effective time management strategy and allow you to succeed at uni.
 By following the 6 simple steps below you will have the tools to make the perfect study timetable.

 What is a Study Timetable, and Why Does it Matter?

 Most university students know what a study timetable is, but a lot don’t understand how beneficial it can truly be.
 A study timetable is a structured schedule that allows you to plan out your study times, classes as well as the necessities in life—eating, sleeping, exercising and hanging out with your friends at Urbanest.

 Studying is an essential part of academic success.
 As the old saying goes…

 By making a study timetable, you will be preparing for success in your studies.
 Using a study timetable also enables you to visualize what you’ve got in your schedule for the day and across the week.
 Most importantly, preparing a study timetable will ensure that you don’t forget any upcoming exams or assessments.